BalajiG2000/HugeInt/README.md

 7. hugeIntFactorial : Function to calculate Factorial of given huge Integer

-For Verification of Calculations use - https://www.omnicalculator.com/math#s-19 Most of other calculators rounds off to `e` and the output may not be accurate upto the last digit.
+For Verification of Calculations use - https://www.omnicalculator.com/math#s-19 (_Most of other calculators rounds off to `e` and the output may not be accurate upto the last digit_).